X

 • Underwriter

-Company receiving premiums and accepting responsibility for fulfilling the policy contract.
-Also, company employee who decides whether the company should assume a particular risk; or the agent who sells the policy.
+A company receiving premiums and accepting responsibility for fulfilling the policy contract.
+Also, a company employee who decides whether the company should assume a particular risk or the agent who sells the policy.

 • Underwriting